top of page

-Sweet, juicy prawns in a rich garlic butter sauce.
+Sweet, juicy prawns in a rich garlic butter sauce, ready in 10 minutes.

 10 MINS